josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - `WriteAsync(Stream, CString, Int32, Int32, CancellationToken)`: Asynchronously writes a portion of the UTF-8 encoded string to the specified stream and allows cancellation.
 - `WriteAsync(Stream, CString, CancellationToken)`: Asynchronously writes the UTF-8 encoded string to the specified stream and allows cancellation.

+### Rxmxnx.PInvoke.StringExtensions
+`Rxmxnx.PInvoke.MemoryBlockExtensions` is an extension methods class that provides additional functionality for working with strings.

+- `WithSafeFixed<T>(T[], ReadOnlyFixedContextAction<T>)`: Performs a readonly fixed context action on the specified memory block.
+- `WithSafeFixed<T, TArg>(T[], TArg, ReadOnlyFixedContextAction<T, TArg>)`: Performs a readonly fixed context action on the specified memory block with an additional argument.
+- `WithSafeFixed<T, TResult>(T[], ReadOnlyFixedContextFunc<T, TResult>)`: Performs a readonly fixed context function on the specified memory block and returns a value.
+- `WithSafeFixed<T, TArg, TResult>(T[], TArg, ReadOnlyFixedContextFunc<T, TArg, TResult>)`: Performs a readonly fixed context function on the specified memory block with an additional argument and returns a value.

 ## Utilities

 ### Rxmxnx.PInvoke.NativeUtilities